-When you receive a 1099-C form, is it a given that you have to include the debt as taxable income?
+When you receive a 1099-C form, is it a given that you must include the debt as taxable income?
 Not entirely.
 There are exceptions and exclusions to this rule, most notably the Mortgage Forgiveness Debt Relief Act that was passed to help underwater homeowners (those owing more than their houses were worth).
 Few, if any, homeowners in that situation could afford to pay the resulting taxes since they were either selling at a loss or potentially losing their home outright.
+Although the mortgage debt relief exclusion expired at the end of 2016, the 2018 Bipartisan Budget Act retroactively revived it through tax year 2017.
+That provision also applies to debt that will be discharged as part of a binding written agreement that was entered into during the 2017 tax year.

 The difference between an exception and an exclusion is that exclusions also include the need to reduce the tax basis of an asset.
 Start by looking through the exceptions; if nothing there applies to your case, then consider the exclusions.
 Exceptions include gifts or inheritances and cancellations of certain types of student loan.
 Exclusions include Title 11 bankruptcy or insolvency and qualified farm indebtedness.

-If you are not sure whether your debt can be excepted or excluded, start by referring to IRS Tax Topic 431, "Canceled Debt – Is it Taxable or Not?" which can be found on the IRS website at https://www.irs.gov/taxtopics/tc431.html.
-This page lists the general categories and provides links to other relevant IRS pages based on the nature of your forgiven debt.
-Another useful resource is IRS Publication 4681, "Canceled Debts, Foreclosures, Repossessions, and Abandonments", available at https://www.irs.gov/pub/irs-pdf/p4681.pdf.
+If you are not sure whether your debt can be excepted or excluded, start by referring to IRS Tax Topic 431, "Canceled Debt – Is it Taxable or Not?".
+This page lists the general categories of debt and provides links to other relevant IRS pages based on the nature of your forgiven debt.
+Another useful resource is IRS Publication 4681, "Canceled Debts, Foreclosures, Repossessions, and Abandonments".

 Need more help?
 Contact your local IRS office or seek the advice of one of our tax professionals who are familiar with debt cancellation rules.
 Theoretically, through extra taxes and penalties, you could end up paying more than the debt that was cancelled, thus winning the battle but losing the war.
 Remember: it is rare to win even a battle with the IRS, much less a war.